-- 96. Defendants knew that consumers such as Plaintiffs and the proposed Class would be the end purchasers of the Contaminated Dog Foods and the target of their advertising and statements. - 97.
-Defendants intended that the warranties, advertising, labeling, statements, and representations would be considered by the end purchasers of the Contaminated Dog Foods, including Plaintiffs and the proposed Class. - 98.
-Defendants directly marketed to Plaintiffs and the proposed Class through statements on their website, labeling, advertising, and packaging. - 99.
-Plaintiffs and the proposed Class are the intended beneficiaries of the expressed and implied warranties.
+- 107. Defendants knew that consumers such as Plaintiffs and the proposed Class would be the end purchasers of the Contaminated Dog Foods and the target of their advertising and statements. - 108.
+Defendants intended that the advertising, labeling, statements, and representations would be considered by the end purchasers of the Contaminated Dog Foods, including Plaintiffs and the proposed Class. - 109.
+Defendants directly marketed to Plaintiffs and the proposed Class through statements on their website, labeling, advertising, and packaging.